odoopbx/docs/docs/_sources/install/standard.rst.txt

 .. code::

-    ; Stop the Agent service
-    odoopbx stop agent
-    ; Run in foreground
-    odoopbx run agent
+    salt-minion -l info

-Check the Agent output printed on the screen.
+Check the output printed on the screen.
 There should be no errors on start.
 You should see messages that confirm both Odoo connection and Asterisk connection as shown below:

 .. code::